AliTopal89/jenkins_fundamentals/jenkins-pipeline-intermediate/README.md

 **How to Configure Shared Librarires**:

 -  Global Libraries configured in Jenkins are considered *trusted*
-  - Stepls from this library runs *outside* of Groovy Sandbox
+  - Steps from this library runs *outside* of Groovy Sandbox
 - Libraries configured at multibranch/folder level are considered *not trusted*
-  - Steps from this librart run *inside* the Groovy Sandbox
+  - Steps from this library run *inside* the Groovy Sandbox
   - Prefer libraries at multibranch/folder level to reduce risk to Jenkins server from libraries outside the sandbox
 - When *Load Implicty* is enabled, the default branch is automatically available to all